datarefugephilly/workflow/metadata.md

 # CKAN/METADATA

-- Getting set up as a Bagger
+- Getting set up as a Describer
   - Ask DataRescue guide for a CKAN account
   - Log into the CKAN instance at https://www.datarefuge.org/